 Cannabidiol (CBD) is also a naturally occurring compound in hemp and cannabis plants.
 It, however, occurs in very small quantities in living cannabis plants.
 Instead, CBD comes into existence only once you process and heat the dried plant.
 CBD is activated when the cannabis plant is exposed to heat in a process known as decarboxylation.

-CBD gets a lot of attention for its potential health benefits, but CBDa is probably unknown to a lot of people.
+CBD gets a lot of attention, but CBDa is probably unknown to a lot of people.
 If you are like most people, you most likely have questions regarding this compound.
 CBD and CBDa don’t have intoxicating effects on the brain, which means that they won’t get high the way THC can.
 While they share some similarities, there are some differences you should know about.

 Top 5 Differences Between CBD and CBDa

 One of the differences between CBD and CBDa is when each compound appears in the cannabis plant.
 Cannabinoids present in the cannabis plant are not always there simultaneously.
 Some undergo several processes before they become the final cannabinoids.

 Acids are formed first.
 Cannabigerolic acid (CBGA) comes first and all other cannabinoids stem from it.
 The CBGA is subsequently converted into other acids.
 These include Cannabidiolic acid (CBDa), Tetrahydrocannabinolic acid (THCa) and Cannabichromenic acid (CBCa).
 Enzymes that are unique to every cannabis plant cause the conversions.